Sales Tax & Use Tax

 - Purpose: To document and report transactions involving the trade-in or trade-down of vessels, ensuring compliance with tax changes reflected after the 2009 Legislative Session.

-- Who should use it: Holders of a sales tax permit who purchase items intended for resale.
+- Who should use it: Holders of a Sales Tax permit who purchase items intended for resale.

-- Purpose: To avoid paying sales tax on items that will be resold, as these items will eventually be taxed at the point of sale to the final consumer.
+- Purpose: To avoid paying Sales Tax on items that will be resold, as these items will eventually be taxed at the point of sale to the final consumer.

 Marketplace Facilitator Certificate of Collection (PDF)